 Appreciate the important people in your life.
-Socially intelligent people have deep to th. . you igno . with them. relationships with people who are meaningful to them.
+Socially intelligent people have deep .o th.

+\\ou igno .vith them. relationships with people who are meaningful to them.
 Pay attention to the emotions of your spouse and children, friends, co-workers, and other peers.
 If you ignore the closest